-(ii) During the financial year, the Group recognised total losses of RM390,772 (2013: RM326,281) arising from fair value changes of derivatives.
+(ii) During the financial year, the Group recognised total gain of RM730,520 (2014: total losses of RM390,772) arising from fair value changes of derivatives.
 The fair value changes are attributable to changes in foreign exchange spot and forward foreign exchange rates.
 The methods and assumptions applied in determining the fair values of derivatives are disclosed in Note 26.

-21. PROVISION FOR LIQUIDATED AND ASCERTAINED DAMAGES
+21. PROVISION